Emily Jane White

-Emily Jane White is an American singer and songwriter from Oakland, California who has released six solo albums and toured internationally.
+Emily Jane White (born June 23rd, 1981) is an American singer and songwriter.
+Active as a solo artist since 2003, White has released seven solo albums and tours internationally.

 Early life

 White was raised in Fort Bragg, California.
 White's father worked as a Merchant Marine out of the Port of Oakland, and her mother was a special education teacher for the Mendocino Unified School District.

 White began to play music at age 5, but didn't enjoy the linear approach to piano lessons and preferred improvisation and playing by ear.
 At the age of 12 her father taught her chords on the guitar.
-At the age of 16 she wrote her first songs.
+At the age of 16 she began writing her first songs.

 Education

-In 2003, White graduated with a degree in American Studies from UC–Santa Cruz.
+In 2003, White graduated with a degree in American Studies (Women and Gender Studies pathway) from UC–Santa Cruz.
 White's first musical explorations came as a member of punk and metal bands in college.
 She later branched off with her own group called Diamond Star Halos.

 Career

-After college and spending time in Bordeaux, France, White moved to San Francisco to perform.
+After college and spending time in Bordeaux, France, White moved to San Francisco to perform in 2006.